ash-project/ash/documentation/how_to/upgrade.md

 #### What you'll need to change

 If you have action calls that are erroneously passing in extra values, you will need to do remove them.

+A logic error was fixed in this behavior for embedded resources.
+If you are using embedded resources in `{:array, _}` types, and are relying on including the primary key of that embedded resource to match records up for updating/destroy behavior, you will need to make sure that you do one of the following

+1. add the `writable?: true` flag to the uuid of the embedded resource (probably what you want)
+2. modify the actions to accept an `id` argument and set the argument to the provided value

 ### `%Ash.NotLoaded{}` for attributes